 The syntax of the SQL Server GOTO Statement is

 GOTO label ........ ........ label: statements

 The label specified after the goto statement is the location where we place the code to execute.

 SQL Server Goto Statement Example

 DECLARE @TotalMaarks INT SET @TotalMaarks = 49 IF @TotalMaarks >= 50 GOTO Pass IF @TotalMaarks < 50 GOTO Fail Pass: PRINT ' Congratulations ' PRINT ' You pass the Examination ' RETURN Fail: PRINT ' You Failed! ' PRINT ' Better Luck Next Time ' RETURN GO

-Let us replace the @TotalMarks value with 76, and we replaced the second If condition with ELSE block
+Let us replace the @TotalMarks value with 76, and we replaced the second If condition with the ELSE block.

 IF @TotalMaarks >= 50 GOTO Pass ELSE GOTO Fail

-In the above SQL Server code, Pass and Fail are the labels we used.
-First, we declared integer variable @Totalmarks and assigned value 49 to it
+In the above SQL Server code, we used Pass and Fail labels.
+First, we declared the integer variable @Totalmarks and assigned value 49 to it.

 DECLARE @TotalMaarks INT SET @TotalMaarks = 49

 In the next line, we used IF ELSE to check whether @Totalmarks is greater than or equal to 50 or not.

 IF @TotalMaarks >= 50

 PRINT ' Congratulations ' PRINT ' You pass the Examination '<br>

 When the condition is FALSE (Else block executed).
-It means, Else block will take the execution to the Fail label, and execute the messages inside the Fail label
+It means the Else block will take the execution to the Fail label and execute the messages inside it.

 PRINT ' You Failed! ' PRINT ' Better Luck Next Time '

-NOTE: Although it supports the GOTO, it is always good practice to avoid using it or at least minimize the usage.
+NOTE: Although it supports the GOTO, it is always good practice to avoid using it or at least minimize its usage.